September 11th, 2026

 Get ready to butter up your buns because it's National Hot Cross Bun Day!
 These sweet, spiced delights are like little hugs for your taste buds.
 With their signature icing cross on top, they're not just a treat for Easter anymore.
 Whether you like them toasted, slathered with butter, or straight out of the bag, today’s the day to indulge in this doughy goodness.
 So, grab a bun, or maybe a dozen, and let the carb celebration begin!

-Written by: Dr. Johnathan Baker Dr. Johnathan Baker - (updated: October 8th, 2024 at 7:35PM)
+Written by: Dr. Johnathan Baker Dr. Johnathan Baker - (updated: September 4th, 2025 at 7:24AM)

-Delving into the Origins of National Hot Cross Bun Day
+Unveiling the Origins of National Hot Cross Bun Day

-The Art of Hot Cross Bun Making
+The Craftsmanship of Hot Cross Bun Creation

-A Celebration of Flavors and Traditions
+A Festivity of Flavors and Heritage

 Recipe for National Hot Cross Bun Day